 After breakfast, there is plenty to explore right in the village, including visits to neighbors engaged in daily activities.
 Learn how they make cassava bread, spin and weave cotton, fashion bricks from river clay, make rope from leaf fiber.
 We will also visit the Yupakari village school and meet the students and their teachers.

 This afternoon we will head out on to the Rupununi River, where we will select the perfect sandbank to stop and set up camp for our evening dinner under the stars.
 This is a perfect opportunity to try our hand at local fishing or relax over drinks as the cooks prepare dinner over a camp fire.
 On our way back to the lodge, our guides will show us how to shine our torchlights across the banks of the river to see the “eye shine’ of the creatures of the night.

 Day 19: Karanambu to Georgetown

-We take a flight over the Essequibo and Demerara Rivers and hundreds of miles of tropical rainforest to land in Georgetown where we will check in to our hotel.
-We will enjoy our farewell dinner in an elegant colonial atmosphere, followed by an evening with a local guest speaker who will give a presentation on Guyanese culture.
+Today we take a flight over the Essequibo and Demerara Rivers and hundreds of miles of tropical rainforest to land in Georgetown where we will check in to our hotel.
+We will enjoy our farewell dinner in an elegant colonial atmosphere steeped in history.

 Dinner and overnight in Georgetown.